gregorleech/PSA6/README.md

    The width and height of the window should be the exact size needed to fit the collage: this may or may not be the same as the width and height entered by the user initially.
-1. Use the `setPosition()` method on each of the six filtered image objects to set their placement.
+1. Use the `setPosition()` method on each of the six image objects to set their placement.
    You can look at the `makeGrayScale` function (Listing 6.4 in Section 6.3.2) to see how `setPosition()` is used to put an image right next to another one.
-1. Use the `draw()` method on each of the six filtered image objects to draw them on the `ImageWin` object you created.
+1. Use the `draw()` method on each of the six image objects to draw them on the `ImageWin` object you created.
    Again, the `makeGrayScale` function can help you see how to use the `draw()` method.